 Besides offering the opportunity for restricted access 'for eternity' most data repositories allow you to place a temporary embargo on your data.
 During the embargo period, only the description of the dataset is published.
 The data themselves will become available in open access after a certain period of time.

 Access conditions may differ slightly between data repositories.
 In the accordion below two examples are given.

 Open metadata for (sensitive) personal data

-Even if personal data cannot be published in open access, it is always possible to publish the metadata which belongs to this dataset.
+Even if personal data cannot be published in open access, it is always possible to publish the metadata that belong to this dataset.
 Openly publishing metadata is, in fact, the only way to make such datasets discoverable.

 Trusted data repositories are dedicated to increasing the discoverability of your data sets.
-Therefore, metadata is always freely accessible in any of the CESSDA archives.
+Therefore, metadata are always freely accessible in any of the CESSDA archives.
 That means that:

 - No registration is needed for searching in the metadata;